ibm-cloud-docs/pattern-vpc-security/application-security-domain.md

 ### Options
 {: #WAF-options}

-- {{site.data.keyword.cis_full_notm}}: Using Cloud Internet Service WAFs may be more applicable in situations where you need a broad range of capabilities that are commonly found in Content Delivery Networks such as global load balancing, DNS features, URL control.
+- {{site.data.keyword.cis_full_notm}}: Using Cloud Internet Service WAFs may be more applicable in situations where you need a broad range of capabilities that are commonly found in Content Delivery Networks such as global load balancing, DNS features, URL control and so on.
 - NexGen Firewall: Applicable where a NexGen firewall is already at the Internet edge and there are no additional needs that can be found in content delivery networks.
 NexGen firewalls are typically deployed in “edge” or transit VPCs to provide more advanced firewall functions like Intrusion Detection / Intrusion Protect (IDS/IPS) among other capabilities
 - {{site.data.keyword.cis_full_notm}}: Using Cloud Internet Service (CIS) WAFs may be more applicable in situations where you need a broad range of capabilities that are commonly found in Content Delivery Networks such as global load balancing, DNS features, URL control.
 - NexGen Firewall: Applicable where a NexGen firewall is already at the Internet edge and there are no additional needs that can be found in content delivery networks.
 NexGen firewalls are typically deployed in “edge” or transit VPCs to provide more advanced firewall functions like Intrusion Detection / Intrusion Protect (IDS/IPS) among other capabilities.
 - No WAF: Customer might elect to forgo the use of a WAF in private environments where there might be a private connection to on-premises infrastructure.
 A customer might have their own WAF in a Demilitarized Zone (DMZ) on-premises.

-### Best practices
+### Best Practices
-{: #WAF-best-practices}
+{: #WAF-best-Practices}

 Review the following best practices for Web Application Firewalls:

  - WAF should always be used in public access environments.
 There are many options and configurations with WAF that relate to HTTP/HTTPS, domains, and detection policies.
 Customers should thoroughly review these items and adapt to their own specific security needs and associated security policies.
- - As with other security protection and detections capabilities, logs should be stored and inspected regularly for signs of anomalies.
+ - As with other security protection and detections capabilities, logs should be stored and inspected regularly for signs of anomalies
- - As with other security protection and detections capabilities, logs should be stored and inspected regularly for signs of anomalies, and
+ - As with other security protection and detections capabilities, logs should be stored and inspected regularly for signs of anomalies
  - WAF logs should generally be correlated with other logs, perhaps through a Security Event and Information Management (SIEM) platform, if available.

-### Solutioning guidance:
+### Solutioning Guidance:
  {: #WAF-best-guidance}

  - [Best practices for {{site.data.keyword.cis_short_notm}}](/docs/cis?topic=cis-best-practices-for-cis-setup)